sikoh/web-module-challenge-scope-and-closure/README.md

 addSix(21); // returns 27
 ```

+function createBase(somenum) {
+return function(boo) {
+return somenum + boo;
+}
+}
+var addSix = createBase(6);
+addSix(10);
+addSix(21);

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Pros of FP - Bugs-Free Code, Efficient Parallel Programming, Better Performance, Better Encaspulation, Supports Nested Functions, Increase Reusability

+Cons of FP - Requires Lot of Memory
+-----.-----------.----------.-------------.---------------------.----------------.

+Pros of OOP - Easy troubleshooting, Design Benefits, Re-usability

+Cons of OOP - It can cause duplication, It can be too scalable, It can be inefficient

 ## Resources